Free things to do in Brighton & Hove

 4. Watch the starling murmurations over Brighton Pier

-Each winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton pier.
+During autumn and winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton’s west pier.
 Each evening thousands of birds put on a mesmeric performance as they circle and swarm around the sky.
-This awesome show of nature’s beauty, known as the murmurations, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.
+This awesome show of nature’s beauty, known as a murmuration, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.